 For additional configuration flexibility and isolation as well as delegation of ADC administration, as of release 17.2.4, Avi Vantage supports the creation of a cloud inside a tenant.
-Referred to as tenant-scoped clouds, the feature is currently restricted to Azure, Linux Server Clouds, NSX-T, and no-orchestrator clouds.
+Referred to as tenant-scoped clouds, the feature is currently restricted to AWS, Azure, Linux Server Clouds, NSX-T, and no-orchestrator clouds.
 Attempts to choose other cloud types result in an error code.

 Refer to Orchestrator Access Modes for more information on no-orchestrator (no-access clouds), in which adding, removing, or modifying properties of a Service Engine requires an administrator’s manual intervention.